vitaly-t/node-env-type/README.md

 | `isTest` | General Testing            | `NODE-ENV` includes any of: `test`, `tst`, `uat`, `sit`, `ci` (case-insensitive)|
 | `isProd` | Production                 | `NODE-ENV` includes `prod` (case-insensitive), or not set at all. |

-Flags are tested in the order as shown in the table, to use only the first found, in case there's a conflict.
+Flags are tested in the order as shown in the table, to use only the first one found, in case there's a conflict.

 Two special cases from the above: